Learn more about UPIKE and why it is the right choice for you.

-As a UPIKE MBA student, you’ll complete 21 credit hours of core coursework and 9 credit hours in a selected concentration: professional, healthcare management or entrepreneurship.
+As a UPIKE MBA student, you’ll need to complete 30 credit hours of core business coursework.

 The focus of this course is on managerial accounting concepts, including costing, budgeting, forecasting, planning and control.
 Additional emphasis is placed on preparing and using financial statements as well as various managerial reports for decision making.